 Behavior-Based Coaching: A Different Kind of Disciplinary Approach

 Unfortunately, the word discipline has become synonymous with punishment in the working world.
-However, the word discipline can also be applied to a sports team which does the right things and makes the right decisions for the good of the squad.
+However, the word discipline can also be applied to a sports team that does the right things and makes the right decisions for the good of the squad.
 If employers look at employee discipline as a way to maximize productivity and keep everyone on the same page and pulling in the right direction – it can drastically change their tactics and results.
 We recommend trying a more positive approach to employee discipline by using behavior-based coaching.

 - Have an Informal Discussion First: Without having anything written down or documented, talk to your underachieving employee about what they’re doing right and what they’re doing wrong.
 Help them understand what is needed from them and the gap that exists between their actual work performance and their expected performance.
 Using this non-adversarial technique lets your employee know that there is a problem and that they have the opportunity and the tools to correct it.
 One thing that cannot be overlooked is the need for coaching.
 It’s not enough to say “Your work is unsatisfactory.
 Fix it.”
-Give examples, give advice, tell them what exactly has to be done for them to meet their expectations.
+Give examples, give advice, and tell them what exactly has to be done for them to meet their expectations.

 - Give a Reminder: Instead of a warning or reprimand, a reminder is a friendly and non-confrontational way to let your employee know he or she must live up to certain performance expectations to earn their pay.

 - Give a Second Reminder: If you find that your employee is still failing to meet their expectations, a second reminder becomes necessary.
-Make sure to reiterate all of the things that are expected of them and to document this reminder and place it in the employee’s file.
+Make sure to reiterate all of the things that are expected of them and document this reminder and place it in the employee’s file.

 - Decision-Making Leave: When it’s clear that your coaching and reminders have not been effective, the next and final step is putting the employee on a one or two-day decision-making leave.
-This is a timeout of sorts, where the employee is given time to reflect on their actions, performance, behavior and work expectations.
+This is a timeout of sorts, where the employee is given time to reflect on their actions, performance, behavior, and work expectations.
 When the employee returns, they either hand in their resignation because they’ve determined they don’t want to adhere to company policies, or they return giving a signed written agreement to make the necessary changes.

 Take The Onus Off Management